EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F06 - agreed delivery data format and protocol

-"As the OPERA Open Radar Data system manager, I want data producers to make the data they create available in an agreed data format and following an agreed delivery protocol.
+"As the Open Radar Data system manager, I want data producers to make the data they create available in an agreed data format and following an agreed delivery protocol.
 So, I can deliver the level of service required by my users."

 *Priority:*
 - primary

 *Clarifications:*
-- ODIM HDF is mandatory for volumes and composites
+- ODIM HDF is mandatory for volumes (archive is also in BUFR or HDF5) and composites (is also converted to GeoTiff)
-- Data format of National product files that is not standard composites could be kept within a list of options.
-A fully open standard could be dificult to manage.
+- The archive is supplied in its native format
+- links for converter (xradar)
+- in future data may be also available in FM301 (based on CFradial2, netcdf) - future development of RODEO (after project)
+- Delivery will be done in S3 buckets
+- the supported data formats for national product files are HDF5 or GeoTiff
-- As the data is stored localy at each NMS
+- But also composites with other formats can be supplied directly from national interfaces as the data is stored locally at each NMS or sent to EWC S3 bucket
+- Ingest API will send the notification when the data has arrived to S3 or national storage.
+- Pointer needs to url-based and suitable for web-based clients (GeoWeb), but recommended to save the listing in as EDR-compliant.
+- Make the radar data as easy as possible for GeoWeb (FMI is investigating the solution of optimized GeoTiff)

+- Difference between short-term and long-term archives.

 *Acceptance criteria:*